Run from what’s comfortable. Forget safety. Live where you fear to live.

 Wow.
 It’s hard to believe more than a decade has passed since the worst act of terrorism in U.S. history.
 It almost doesn’t seem real.
 For better or worse, 9-11 changed us and the world forever.

-Nearly 3,000 dead, billions in damages and 2 VERY expensive wars later, let’s hope we’ve learned something.
+Nearly 3,000 dead, billions in damages and 2 VERY expensive wars later, let’s hope we’ve learned something about living with anxiety.

 For starters, we’ve learned that box cutters, shampoo bottles, and meat cleavers are prohibited in your carry-on luggage.
 Were meat cleavers allowed in carry-on bags before 9-11?
 I’m confused.